ro-msg-aws-training/resources/src/iam/index.md

 Groups are what you probably expect to be - groups of users.
 The main benefit is that groups allow us to maintain permissions of multiple users (the members of a group).
 In the previous example about how your user was created, the administrator did not specify each permission individually (even though it is possible); he/she just assigned your user to the 'training' group from where your user inherited the permissions.
 There are no pre-defined groups.
 In our case, the admin created the 'training' group.

-The permissions of the group are assigned through so called policies.
+The permissions of the group are assigned through so-called policies.
 We will cover them in the security chapter.

 :::warning Exercise
 Can you think of some commonly used groups?
 Name a few.